annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-Data version control (dvc) have been used in the project to track two specific folders: data and output.
-The first one is where we have stored our raw data and our processed data and the second one was were we have stored the pretrained models, which in some cases where very large.
+Data version control have been used in the project to track two specific folders: data and output.
+The first one is where we have stored our raw data and our processed data and the second one was were we have stored the pretrained models, which in some cases were very large.
 We have linked the dvc with google drive as with GCP cloud storage so in this way we can store our data and models in a centralized location, and it can be easily accessible to our team or collaborator.

-When using Git and dvc together, we have improved our project in several ways:
+When using Git and dvc together, the project has improved in several ways:
 •	We have been hable to track the changes in the code, data, models and metrics together, making it easier to understand how the code and data have been changed over time.
 •	Everyone had access to the newest data and models, so everyone could try out the newer versions, making the collaboration much easier.
 •	We could restore not only previous versions of the code but also from data and models.
-•	Finally, some of our models are large.
+•	Some of our models are large.
 Git doesn’t allow the storage of this large files.
 DVC makes it’s perfect to allocate this large files.

 ### Question 11